-2 God is not through creating, but since the Son will have His bride, the next time around righteousness will be guaranteed.
+1 God is not through creating, but since the Son will have His bride, the next time around righteousness will be guaranteed.

-When we face the Creator are we going to see a smile, or a frown-it's up to us.
+2 When we face the Creator are we going to see a smile, or a frown-it is up to us.

-4 Peter repeats the truth stated in verse 9 above-just because God isn't striking us down like He did with Ananias and Sapphira (Acts 5:1-11) doesn't mean that we're getting a free ride.
-If you have sense you look ahead.
+3 Peter repeats the truth stated in verse 9 above-just because God is not striking us down like He did with Ananias and Sapphira (Acts 5:1-11) does not mean that we are getting a free ride.
+If you have sense, you look ahead.

-Peter was obviously aware of a 'Pauline corpus'-the use of 'all' suggests that Peter was aware of a fair number of Paul's letters.
+4 Peter was obviously aware of a 'Pauline corpus'-the use of 'all' suggests that Peter was aware of a fair number of Paul's letters.

-6 Peter affirms that Paul's letters are Scripture!
+5 Peter affirms that Paul's letters are Scripture!

-The verb form of this noun is usually rendered 'to perish'-the implication is that such people are lost.
-To distort what is in a newspaper or magazine does not have the same consequence-it is distorting God's Word that is serious.
+6 The verb form of this noun is usually rendered 'to perish'-the implication is that such people are lost.
+To distort what is in a newspaper or magazine does not have the same consequence-it is distorting God's Word that is

-Peter emphasizes human responsibility, again.
+7 Peter emphasizes human responsibility, again.

-9 Peter doesn't use the usual 'forever', but the effect is the same.
+8 Peter does not use the usual 'forever', but the effect is the same.